Sun – Planets Trail

 1. Solar Nebula

-The Sun formed from a solar nebula, a vast cloud of gas and dust in interstellar space.
-This cloud was primarily composed of hydrogen and helium, with traces of heavier elements.
-The solar nebula itself originated from matter enriched with heavy elements by previous generations of stars, particularly from supernovae.
+The Sun formed from a solar nebula, an immense cloud of gas and dust in interstellar space.
+This cloud contained mainly hydrogen and helium, with traces of heavier elements.
+The solar nebula itself was formed from matter enriched with heavy elements by several previous generations of stars, in particular by supernovae (implosion of a star at the end of its life).

 2. Gravitational Collapse